Amit Elor: 2022–present

-After meeting Soviet coach Valentin Kalika, Elor started training in freestyle wrestling, where she has outstanding achievements at cadet and junior levels.
-She won the junior world's twice in Ufa, Russia and Sofia, Bulgaria.
-In September 2022, Amit became the youngest World Champion in American wrestling history after winning the world title in Belgrade, Serbia at 18 years old.
-She defeated Zhamila Bakbergenova of Kazakhstan in her gold medal match.
-A month later, she won the gold medal in the 72 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
+In September 2022, Elor became the youngest World Champion in American wrestling history, after winning the world title in the 2022 World Wrestling Championships in Belgrade, Serbia at 18 years old.
+She defeated Zhamila Bakbergenova of Kazakhstan in a gold medal match.
+A month later, she won a gold medal in the 72 kg event at the 2022 U23 World Wrestling Championships held in Ponteveda, Spain.
+She also won the gold medal in the U20 World Championships in Sofia.